Federal dollars speed up work on safe streets, but money isn’t the only roadblock

 The number of people killed on U.S. roads declined slightly last year — though the total was still over 40,000, well above pre-COVID pandemic levels.
 Pedestrian deaths also declined modestly after reaching a 40-year high in 2022.

 Cities all over the country are trying to bring the numbers down further.
-And they’re getting an influx of billions in federal infrastructure funding, much of it through a program called Safe Streets and Roads for All.
+And they’re getting an influx of billions in federal funding from the bipartisan infrastructure law, much of it through a program called Safe Streets and Roads for All.

 “Something like a bike lane is too often treated like a recreational bell and whistle,” Buttigieg said during a press conference in Lancaster.
 “It is a lifesaving means to make transportation safer."